slds-lmu/dl4nlp/content/chapters/08_llm/08_03_emerging.md

 title: "Chapter 08.03: Emergent Abilities"
 weight: 8003
 ---
 Various researchers have reported that LLMs seem to have emergent abilities.
 These are sudden appearances of new abilities when Large Language Models (LLMs) are scaled up.
-In this section we introduce the concept of emergent abilities and discuss a potential counterargument for the concept of emergence.
+In this section we introduce the concept of emergent abilities and discuss a potential counter argument for the concept of emergence.

 <!--more-->